Jailbreaking and Mitigation of Vulnerabilities in Large Language Models: Jailbreak Attack Methods and Techniques

-Multilingual LLMs, capable of processing and generating text in multiple languages, may face unique safety and security challenges.

-One major challenge is linguistic inequality in safety training data.
+Multilingual LLMs face unique safety challenges due to linguistic inequality in safety training data.
 LLMs are trained on massive datasets, often dominated by highly-available languages like English.
-This results in disparities in safety alignment across languages, making LLMs more vulnerable to jailbreaking in other low-resource languages \cite{Deng2023Multilingual}.
-This occurs because safety mechanisms are less effective at detecting harmful content in underrepresented languages.
+This results in disparities in safety alignment across languages, making LLMs more vulnerable to jailbreaking in low-resource languages \cite{Deng2023Multilingual}.
+Attackers exploit these linguistic disparities by translating harmful prompts from high-resource to low-resource languages, as the LLM's safety mechanisms are often poorly trained on harmful content detection in underrepresented languages \cite{Yong2023Low}.
+Li et al. \cite{Li2024Cross} have investigated cross-language jailbreak attacks, revealing varying LLM vulnerabilities across languages and emphasizing the need for robust multilingual safety alignment.